 Bob Neal’s breakthrough technology lay dormant for decades until Scott Robertson dug everything up again and built his astonishing website detailing the rich history of compressed air technology and the legacy of the ambient air heat engine demonstrated by Bob Neal in the 1930’s.

-Before you lose your perspective on this, a compressed air engine that runs from a tank that keeps itself at full pressure all of the time is NOT a perpetual motion machine.
+Before you lose your perspective on this, a compressed air engine that runs from a tank of compressed air that keeps itself at full pressure all of the time is NOT a “fake perpetual motion machine.”
 It is a HEAT ENGINE that runs by the extraction of heat from the ambient air, which was put there by the SUN.
 In the last analysis, its a Solar Engine!

 For more information on Bob Neal and the history of compressed air science, please visit the following links: